LAUMEIER SCULPTURE PARK

 OPERATING PARTNERS

-Laumeier is a nonprofit arts organization that operates in partnership with St. Louis County Parks.
-Laumeier’s ongoing operations and programs are made possible with support from the Regional Arts Commission; Missouri Arts Council, a state agency; among other corporations, foundations, individual donors and members.
+Laumeier Sculpture Park’s ongoing operations and programs are generously supported by St. Louis County Parks and Recreation; with support from the Regional Arts Commission; Missouri Arts Council, a state agency; this project is supported in part by the National Endowment for the Arts; among other corporations, foundations, individual donors and members.
 The ongoing conservation of the artworks in our collection is supported by the Mark Twain Laumeier Endowment Fund.

 We acknowledge the ancestral lands of the Osage Nation, Missouria, and Illini Confederacy, the lands on which Laumeier Sculpture Park is located.
 We pay respect to their elders, past and present.